All posts

 Skip ZeroGPT for anything high-stakes.
 Use Writer only if you're already on their platform.
 And regardless of which tool you pick: cross-reference results, check flagged sections manually, and never fire a writer based on a single detector score.

-The AI content problem isn't going away.
+The AI content problem is not going away.
 But with the right tools and a realistic understanding of their limits, you can filter signal from slop.